Safety Guidelines and

 If you plan to do any excavating, call 811 at least two business days before digging to have underground lines marked.
 Failing to do so could create a hazardous situation.

 Blocking utility infrastructure like manholes, transformers and gas meters could create delays in emergency response.
-Allow 24-hour access to these areas and maintain a 15-foot minimum clearance.
+Allow 24-hour access to these areas.

 Equipment & Power Line